 As you begin to reach out personally to your customers, you should be careful to include a broad range.
 Don’t try to narrow it down to customers you know will give a positive review, and don’t exclude certain clients just because they’re not in a leadership position.
 Potential clients will look for variety in reviews, and will be understandably dubious of any listing that only has positive reviews.

 Be sure to make it clear to your customers that you’re looking for honest feedback about your service or product.
 Authentic customer reviews are always better reviews!

 Tip #3: Track Your Results & Stay Engaged

 Encouraging customer reviews is not about sending a single email and leaving it at that.
 Instead, you should look for ways to stay engaged with the process.
 There are a few ways to stay on top of this:

 Follow Up: Send follow-up emails to customers who have not responded.
-Send a thank-you email once a customer does leave a review.
+Send a thank-you email once a customer does leave a massage review.
 This can be a relatively quick and painless effort.
 Create a template and set time aside each week to follow up on the running list.

 Keep it Social: Customer reviews are good when they stand alone, but they are better when they show company engagement.
-Comment on reviews, both positive and negative!
-Share reviews on social media and track results.
+Comment on massage reviews, both positive and negative!
+Share massage reviews on social media and track results.
 Ask questions of your customers.